 - Other creative, academic and professional contributions in the student’s field, such as performances, exhibits, community and public service.

-- The letters of recommendation are due on or before the DYF application deadline.
-Applications with missing letters of recommendation will not be reviewed.
-It will be the student’s responsibility to ensure that the letters have been submitted on time.
+- It will be the student’s responsibility to ensure that the letter has been submitted on time.
+Be sure to follow up with the recommender as needed.
 The online site will provide information about the status of the letter’s upload.
+The Division of Graduate Education is not responsible whatsoever in contacting recommenders.

 Expectations